 It hasn’t been confirmed in the slightest, but let’s get real: it’s coming.
 Since 2009, the RuPaul’s Drag Race franchise has aired 12 seasons, five All Star editions and a UK spin-off, with other countries such as Thailand and Canada adapting their own iterations (Australia and Brasil will also be sashaying onto our screens in the near future).
 Now that we have a plethora of winners to choose from, there’s been high demand for a Quarter Quell-esque season with just champions.
 The thought alone makes us wanna piss ourselves with excitement, but there’s also a bit of anxiety there: how can we choose one queen to root for?
-We did some extremely important research to find out if each of the winners in the Drag Race circle would return to the fold to win the crown of all crowns.
+We did some extremely important research to find out if each of the queens in the Drag Race winners’ circle would return to the fold to win the crown of all crowns.

 Bebe Zahara Benet (season 1)